 The shrine is dedicated to Oyamakui-no-Kami (大山咋神), the deity associated with prosperity, protection of the home, and safe childbirth.
 It's a working-neighborhood shrine for Akasaka and Nagatacho — home to several government ministries and broadcasting headquarters.
 The people praying here include politicians, civil servants, and television producers.
 None of them particularly want company.

 Access: Tameike-Sanno Station (溜池山王駅), Tokyo Metro Ginza Line / Namboku Line, 3 minutes on foot.
 Also accessible from Akasaka Station (赤坂駅), Tokyo Metro Chiyoda Line, 6 minutes on foot.
-Hours: Grounds 6:00 AM–5:00 PM (October–March); 6:00 AM–6:00 PM (April–September).
+Hours: Grounds approximately 6:00 AM–5:00 PM per the shrine's official site (some guidebooks list a later closing in summer — confirm on the day).
+Amulet/charm office 8:00 AM–4:00 PM.
 Main hall hours vary.
 Entry: Free.
 Inner sanctuary visits for ceremonies may have separate fees.
 Best time: Weekday mornings 6:30–8:30 AM, or after 4:00 PM.
 Saturday mornings are manageable.
 Sunday afternoons should be avoided.

 Sumida — Eko-in and the Memory of Edo

 Eko-in (回向院) is a Buddhist temple of the Jodo sect that has been operating in Ryogoku since 1657.
-It was established by the order of the fifth Tokugawa shogun, Tsunayoshi, to hold memorial services for the victims of the Meireki Fire — a three-day disaster in 1657 that killed an estimated 100,000 people in Edo and destroyed more than half the city.
+It traces its origin to the order of the fourth Tokugawa shogun, Ietsuna, to hold memorial services for the victims of the Meireki Fire — a 1657 disaster that killed an estimated 100,000 people in Edo and destroyed more than half the city.
+(The unidentified dead were buried in a mass grave, the Banninzuka, around which the temple grew.)

 The temple has since become a place of memorial for the unburied and the unnamed: victims of disasters, executed prisoners, animals used in scientific research, stray cats and dogs.
 There's a grave for sumo wrestlers who died without family funds for a proper burial — sumo tournaments were held at Eko-in from 1768 until the construction of Kokugikan (国技館) across the street in 1909.